 Formaldehyde – Old homes could have been constructed using building materials that may contain chemicals like formaldehyde, a flammable gas that has also been proven to cause specific cancers in rats.

 Well water quality– If the home has a well, you should have a water quality analysis done to ensure the water is healthy to drink.

-Plumbing systems – Older plumbing systems can include materials like lead, galvanized, and cast iron pipes.
+Plumbing systems – Older plumbing systems can include materials like lead, galvanized, and cast-iron pipes.
 All of these materials are well past their expected service life, so a thorough inspection is essential to help prevent problems after you move in.
 We also recommend having Veteran Home Inspections perform a sewer camera inspection to examine the integrity of the main sewer line.

 Lead-based paint – It was only in 1978 that lead-based paint was banned in the United States.
-Thus, old homes constructed before 1978 should be tested for presence of lead-based paint.
-Veteran Home Inspections has the equipment to quickly and accurately test the painted surfaces in your home for lead based paint.
+Thus, old homes constructed before 1978 should be tested for the presence of lead-based paint.
+Veteran Home Inspections has the equipment to quickly and accurately test the painted surfaces in your home for lead-based paint.
 The testing is non-destructive, and results are instant.
 If lead-based paint is found, lead abatement contractors should be hired to remove such paint.

-Septic Systems - If you are buying a home with a septic system, you should definitely have that system inspected.
-Unfortunately, many home owners neglect their septic systems, and we frequently find systems that have not been pumped or maintained in decades.
+Septic Systems – If you are buying a home with a septic system, you should definitely have that system inspected.
+Unfortunately, many homeowners neglect their septic systems, and we frequently find systems that have not been pumped or maintained in decades.
 This neglect can lead to the entire system needing to be replaced.